Our Disciplic Succession:

 Translated from Bengali

-When Mahaprabhu came to Sri Advaita Prabhu's house on the third day after taking sannyas, He ate for the first time (after taking sannyas).
-Soon, Sachi Mata also came there to see Him, but Vishnupriya Devi did not come—you can realise how much she was able to tolerate.
+When Mahaprabhu came to Sri Advaita Prabhu’s house on the third day after taking sannyas, He ate for the first time after taking sannyas.
+Soon, Sachi Mata also came there to see Him, but Vishnupriya Devi did not.
+You can realise how much she was able to tolerate.
 She did not come to see Mahaprabhu.
-On the day of vasanta-panchami, many observe Saraswati Puja, but we observe Sri Vishnupriya Devi's appearance day.
+On the day of vasanta-panchami, many observe Saraswati Puja, but we observe Sri Vishnupriya Devi’s appearance day.
 She gave up so much in her life.
-If she had not given Mahaprabhu to the world, then how would we have even known Mahaprabhu?
-She gave Mahaprabhu for all the jiva souls of this world.
-After Mahaprabhu left home and took sannyas, she would stay at home chanting Mahaprabhu's Name, Pancha-tattva's Name and the maha-mantra, and as she chanted, with every maha-mantra she would keep a grain of rice aside—in the end, she would cook whatever rice she had kept aside in this way every day and take it with some salt.
+If she had not given Mahaprabhu to the world, how would we have even known Him?
+She gave Him to all the jiva souls of this world.
+After Mahaprabhu left home and took sannyas, she stayed at home chanting Mahaprabhu’s Name, Pancha-tattva’s Name and the maha-mantra, and as she chanted, with every maha-mantra she chanted she would keep a grain of rice aside.
+In the end, she would cook whatever rice she had kept aside in this way every day and take it with some salt.
 This is how Sri Vishnupriya Devi lived.

 শুন শুন নিত্যানন্দ, শুন হরিদাস ।